-Post-Retirement Engagements: After Gretzky's playing career was over he moved into a management role and became the executive director of the Canadian National Men's Hockey Team for the 2002 Winter Olympics.
-He later became a part owner of the NHL team the Phoenix Coyotes, buying a 10% stake in them in May 2000 in partnership with majority owner Steven Ellman.
+After Gretzky's playing career was over he moved into a management role and became the executive director of the Canadian National Men's Hockey Team for the 2002 Winter Olympics.
+He later became a part-owner of the NHL team the Phoenix Coyotes, buying a 10% stake in them in May 2000 in partnership with majority owner Steven Ellman.
 He went on to become the team's coach from October 2005 to September 2009.
 In 2016 he became vice-chairman and partner of Oilers Entertainment Group.

 Furthermore, Gretzky enjoyed many lucrative endorsement deals during his professional hockey career.
-By 1995, he was ranked one of the top five highest-paid athlete endorsers in North America, thanks to his deals with major global brands like Coca-Cola, Domino's Pizza, Sharp Corporation and Upper Deck Company.
+By 1995, he was ranked one of the top five highest-paid athlete endorsers in North America, thanks to his deals with major global brands like Coca-Cola, Domino's Pizza, Sharp Corporation, and Upper Deck Company.
 Lastly, Gretzky partnered with Andrew Peller Ltd., in 2017 to open Wayne Gretzky Estates, a winery and distillery in Niagara-on-the-Lake, Ontario.
 He also has restaurants such as No. 99 Gretzky's Wine & Whiskey in Edmonton International Airport, opened in 2016; and Studio 99 at Rogers Place in Edmonton, Canada, opened in 2018.

-Personal Life: Gretzky met actress Janet Jones while he was serving as a judge on the television show "Dance Fever."
+Gretzky met actress Janet Jones while he was serving as a judge on the television show "Dance Fever."
 They began dating in 1987, he proposed in January 1988, and the couple got married in July that same year.
 Their wedding ceremony, which reportedly cost him over $1 million USD, was dubbed "The Royal Wedding" by the Canadian press.
-Together, the couple have five children: three sons and two daughters.
+Together, the couple has five children: three sons and two daughters.
 One of their daughters, Paulina Gretzky, a singer and model, has been in a relationship with professional golfer Dustin Johnson since 2013.
 They have two kids together.

-Real Estate: In the late 1980s, soon after moving over to the LA Kings, Wayne purchased a large property in the exclusive Beverly Hills gated community of Beverly Park.
+In the late 1980s, soon after moving over to the LA Kings, Wayne purchased a large property in the exclusive Beverly Hills gated community of Beverly Park.
 He sold his house a few years later to a billionaire named Eric Smidt (not the Google billionaire Eric Schmidt).
 Smidt bought the vacant lot next door for $3 million and in 2014 sold the combined estate for $40 million.

 A year later the real estate market collapsed, as did Lenny's guru status.
 Lenny tried to sell the house for $18.5 million at what might have been the worst time in history to sell a house.
-He lowed the price over and over, eventually losing it in foreclosure after he declared bankruptcy and was arrested on fraud charges.
+He lowered the price over and over, eventually losing it in foreclosure after he declared bankruptcy and was arrested on fraud charges.
 To bring it all full-circle, Wayne and Janet Gretzky re-acquired the house in 2018 for $13.5 million.